-And then the dreaded letter arrived that would take Dan away from me.
+And then the dreaded letter arrived that would take Dan away from me too.
 Willis wrote to tell Daniel that he and William Hearst, the new young publisher of the San Francisco Examiner, were in discussions to design schematics for a proposed San Francisco World’s Fair in 1900.
-His first assignment was to go to Chicago and meet with the Chief architect for the 1893 Chicago Columbian Exposition, Daniel Burnham.
+His first assignment was to go to Chicago and meet with the Chief Architect for the 1893 Chicago Columbian Exposition, Daniel Burnham.
 He was to write and draw a series of articles about the site and bring back ideas and information on cost and construction.
 He wanted Daniel to join him.

 Before a response could go out to San Francisco, twenty-two year old Willis was back in Kansas City.
 This was certainly not because he missed our family.
 And within minutes of his arrival, he was sharing his unsolicited tone-deaf opinions.

 “Father, the new house is well executed and grand.
 Really well done.
 Congratulations, but who is going to fill all these rooms?”

 “Mother are we too insolvent to furnish the house?
 What is your plan here?
 Are you moving in or out?
 Maybe you need my help.”